CiscoSecurity/sxo-05-security-workflows/docs/variables/global.md

 Orchestration workflows don't have any concept of persistence; as in, the second time a workflow runs it doesn't know anything about the first time.
 Global variables can be used to bridge this gap by storing information that persists.

 In some instances you may want multiple workflows to share information.
-A common example is an API key or Webex Teams room name.
+A common example is an API key or Webex room name.

 ---